hmrc/ct-calculations/trading-losses.md

 * Cannot exist if CP117 == 0
 * Cannot exist if CPQ19 exists

+### CPQ117 (new box)
+Do any of these arise whilst qualifying for NIR?

+Type: Boolean

+Validation:
+* Required if CPQ17 is true
+* Cannot exist if CPQ17 is not true

 # CP281 (existing box)
 What is the total value of your trading losses from previous accounting periods?